gubasso/gubasso.xyz/ripi/README.md

 # ripissue draft

 - [ ] resume
+- [ ] deploy cadelab stack
+- [ ] after publish gubasso.xyz
+  - add link to ripissue article to ripissue project at resume
+- [ ] cwnt.io simple website (bearkshire hathaway)?
+  - then substitute it on resume company link
+  - "An innovative IT firm specializing in investment management.
+We leverage advanced mathematical, statistical, and AI methodologies to develop and implement state-of-the-art automated investment algorithms."
+  - "Expertise in low-level and high-performance technologies, with a strong focus on the Rust programming language."
+  - "At the forefront of integrating technology in the financial market, particularly focusing on the dynamic web3 market."
+  - update resume yaml
 - check if commits services are being updated
 - landing page: projects:
   - from resume yaml